nnamua/excel-cell-checker/README.md

 ## Usage

 First, you must create a `.json` file containing the structure of your excel file.
 The root of the structure is an array with the key `"cols"`:
+The script `generate_empty.py` can help you by generating an empty structure file, pre-populated by column names from a given file.

 ```json
 {